 Brette's Answer: Definitely.
 Yours is a textbook case.
 You shouldn't have any problems.

 Melissa's Question: I work full time and so does my husband.
 His mother and father are the kid's caretakers while we work, and my husband always says that he would prove that he and his parents are the sole providers.
 Can he really get full custody just because his parents watch them during the day and see my kids more than I do?

-Brette's Answer: Custody is decided based on what is in the best interests of the children.
+Brette: Custody decisions are based on what is in the best interests of the children.
 The child care situation is a factor, but he will certainly not get custody simply because his parents provide child care.
 You need to make plans for how you would obtain child care if you had custody.